zemgalis/Maris/about-maris-zemgalis.md

 Republic of Latvia

 ## Occupation
-Computer Programmer / working on Electronic Trading Platform
+Computer Programmer, with specialty in Electronic Trading

 ## About